StrengthArthur/alx-system_engineering-devops/0x00-shell_basics/README.md

-Displaying content of current directory including hidden files
+Display current directory contents in long format with user and group IDs displayed numerically and hidden files